wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 ![](@attachment/Clipboard_2020-04-27-11-00-37.png) 3:00

-If you are on a Mac and you have trouble installing global modules on your command line, type `sudo` infront of the command like so `sudo npm install -g parcel-bundler`.
+If you are on a Mac and you have trouble installing global modules on your command line, type `sudo` in front of the command like so `sudo npm install -g parcel-bundler`.
 That will ask you for a password first.

 To check if it worked, you can type `parcel --version` into the terminal and it will tell you what version you have.